grst/grst.github.io/bioinformatics/_posts/2019-11-29-reportsrender.md

 ## Notebooks alone are not enough

-Notebooks are widely used among data scientists and they are a great tool to make analyses accessible.
+Notebooks are widely used among data scientists, and they are a great tool to make analyses accessible.
 They are an obvious choice to form the basis of my workflow.
 However, notebooks alone have several shortcomings that we need to address:

 1. **Using notebooks alone does not ensure reproducibility of your code.** The exact software libraries used must be documented.
-Moreover, jupyter notebooks have been
+Moreover, Jupyter notebooks have been
    [critizised for](https://docs.google.com/presentation/d/1n2RlMdmv1p25Xy5thJUhkKGvjtV-dkAIsUXP-AL4ffI/preview#slide=id.g362da58057_0_1) potentially containing hidden states that hamper reproducibility.